-Figures 7 and 8 provide evidence on how the structure of preferences around WFH varies across countries.
-We construct these figures using the same data and specifications as in Figure 4, except we now fit the regressions separately for each subsample, e.g., men and women.
-Figure 7 shows that women more highly value the option to WFH in most countries.
+Figures 5 and 6 provide evidence on how the structure of preferences around WFH varies across countries.
+We construct these figures using the same data and specifications as in Figure 3, except we now fit the regressions separately for each subsample, e.g., men and women.
+Figure 5 shows that women more highly value the option to WFH in most countries.
 The same pattern holds when we constrain the covariate coefficients to be the same for women and men, as suggested by the similarity of coefficients in Columns (4) and (5) of Table 1.
-The same pattern also holds when we restrict attention to single persons with no children, as shown in Panel C of Figure 8.
+The same pattern also holds when we restrict attention to single persons with no children, as shown in Panel C of Figure 6.
 Thus, there appears to be a widespread pattern whereby women place more value on the option to WFH than men.
 It also appears that childcare responsibilities do not explain this pattern since we control for the presence of children, and the pattern also holds when we compare single women to single men.
 It may be that women, more than men, take on other caregiving and household management responsibilities that lead them to place a higher value on the flexibility and time savings afforded by the option to WFH.

-Panels A and B in Figure 8 highlight another commonality in the structure of preferences across countries: Both men and women place a higher premium on the option to WFH when there are children in the household.
+Panels A and B in Figure 6 highlight another commonality in the structure of preferences across countries: Both men and women place a higher premium on the option to WFH when there are children in the household.
 We see this pattern as indicative of greater time demands and greater complexity in household management for people with children.
 As a result, they place greater value on the time savings and flexibility afforded by the option to WFH.

-Returning to Table 1 and Figures 4 to 8, we make two additional observations.
-First, the results in Table 1 and Figures 7 and 8 imply large mean differences in the willingness to pay between well-defined demographic groups.
+We make two additional observations about these results.
+First, Table 1 and Figures 5 and 6 imply large mean differences in the willingness to pay between well-defined groups.
 Consider two hypothetical persons: A married woman with a graduate degree, children under 14, and a 45-minute one-way commute from her suburban home; and a single, college-educated man who lives five minutes from the office.
 This hypothetical woman values the WFH option at an extra 4.6% of pay compared to the hypothetical man, according to Column (3) of Table 1.
-The differential is 5.8% of pay when we use a nonparametric specification for commute time in an otherwise identical regression We could easily construct comparisons that yield larger differences by considering worker age, for example.
-If Table 1 and Figures 7 and 8 provide a reasonably accurate portrayal of preferences, workers will (happily) sort across WFH levels that differ systematically between men and women, people with and without children, commuting time, and more.
+The differential is 5.8% of pay with a nonparametric specification for commute time in an otherwise identical regression We could construct comparisons that yield larger differences by considering worker age, for example.
+If Table 1 and Figures 5 and 6 provide a reasonably accurate portrayal of preferences, workers will (happily) sort across WFH levels that differ systematically between men and women, people with and without children, commuting time, and more.

 Second, although the G-SWA data exhibit strong regularities in the structure of preferences around WFH, none of our statistical models account for a large share of willingness-to-pay variation.
 Even when we expand the Table 1 specifications to include controls for current WFH days, replace course age bins with two-year bins and relax linearity over commute time, the R-squared values never reach 0.12.
 While measurement error may play a role here, we see the modest R-squared values as an important result.
-Along with the dispersed response distribution for the dependent variable (Figure A.1), the modest goodness of fit in these regressions says that people differ greatly in how much they value WFH.
+Along with the dispersed response distribution for the dependent variable (Figure A.3), the modest goodness of fit in these regressions says that people differ greatly in how much they value WFH.
 Moreover, readily observable attributes of persons account for only a modest share of this heterogeneity.